nithish86-bit/car-sales-prediction-linear-regression/README.md

 ## 📊 Model Evaluation Metrics

-The final model was evaluated using:
+The final model was evaluated using the following metrics:

 | Metric | Description |
 |---|---|